niansa/UWHook/README.md

 # UWHook

-Minimal native function hooking library for x86_64 on Windows.
+Minimal native function hooking library for x86_64 on Windows and Linux.

 ## Features